STMicroelectronics/ispu-examples/ism330is/template/README.md

 ## 3 - Output data format definition

-Since the format of the output data written to the STRED_DOUT registers depends on the specific user code, STMicroelectronics tools (e.g., Unicleo-GUI) utilize JSON files to define the output data format with a specific syntax.
+Since the format of the output data written to the ISPU_DOUT registers depends on the specific user code, STMicroelectronics tools (e.g., Unicleo-GUI) utilize JSON files to define the output data format with a specific syntax.

 An "output" key must be defined at the highest level of the JSON structure.
 The "output" key must contain an array.
 Each element of the array must describe one output.
 Each element must have a "name" key, a "type" key and, optionally, a "size" key: